Abstract

 !route add aaaa:bbbb:cccc::eeee:ffff -llinfo -link -iface \$if

-Here we had skip irrelevant details.1
+Here we have skipped irrelevant details.1

 net.inet.ip.forwarding=1